pratiksha-sawant/IMDB-Data-Integration-BI/README.md

 -------------------------------------------------------------
 ## Dimesnion Modeling

-* Identified the facts, dimensions and relation between them to build a dimensional model
+* Identified the facts, dimensions and relationships between them to build a dimensional model

 * Built the logical and physical model with E/R Studio